 The Women’s Institute

 The Women’s Institute was a great force for social good in rural communities.
-They were founded before there were automobiles, radio or telephones—an age when a rare evening’s entertainment would be going to the neighbours to talk about what your kids did today.
+They were founded before there were automobiles, radio or telephones—an age when a rare evening’s entertainment would be going to the neighbours to talk what your kids or the horses did today.
 The Women’s Institute gave neighbourhood women a chance to get together, learn, support each other, and make their community a better place.

 The WI was founded in Hamilton by Adelaide Hoodless, whose 14 month-old son had died from drinking contaminated milk.
 Her life was changed by this tragedy, she blamed herself for his death, and sought to ensure that other mothers would have the training and skills so this would not happen to anyone else.
 The WI quickly spread across the English-speaking world because it responded to practical needs of rural women.